Ficool

 She froze at the sound.
 When she finally turned, Storm was lying on the ground, shivering as if consumed by fear.

-The sight of the great wolf—her steadfast companion—reduced to a trembling shadow struck deeper than any blade.
+The sight of the great wolf-her steadfast companion that was ready to fight until a second ago-reduced to a trembling shadow shook her to her core.
 His ears were pinned back, his body low, every muscle taut with a fear he could not voice.
-The situation proved her theory correct.
+The situation confirmed her theory.

 There was no lightning in the sky, no rain, just an unsettling silence.
 The tension in the air grew thick, the very atmosphere seemed to be anticipating an unspeakable event.
-Unaware, she stood frozen, her mouth hanging open in shock.
+Unaware, she stood frozen, her mouth shut tight.
+Until suddenly, an opening appeared amidst the concentrated clouds.

 "Is that... an eye?" the girl looked in horror, her heart pounding in her chest.
-Her eyes widened in fear as the clouds in the distance twisted and expanded, forming an oval shape in the sky.
+Her eyes widened in fear as the clouds in the distance twisted and expanded, forming an oval shape.

 A colossal eye emerged from the swirling darkness, staring down upon the forest with an intensity that felt like it could pierce through flesh and bone.
 The oppressive pressure it radiated made time seem to freeze, causing the girl to feel both awe and terror.
 The eye lingered for only a few heartbeats, but in that moment, it exuded a presence that silenced the entire forest around them.

 Then, just as suddenly as it appeared, the eye began to fade, the clouds unraveling into nothing.
-The girl sank to her knees, trembling, her mind struggling to grasp what she had seen.
+The girl staggered and leaned on Storm to regain balance, trembling, her mind struggling to grasp what she had seen.
 A few fleeting breaths had carried her through a moment that would linger in her memory forever, leaving the forest eerily silent and her companion, Storm, nudging her gently as if to anchor her back to the world.

-She leaned forward, burying her face in Storm's fur.
+She patted Storm's fur gently.
 A quiet "Thank you" left her lips.

-After quickly wiping away the few tears that had welled up from the shock, she finally pressed her lips together and stood back up to leave.
+After quickly wiping away the few tears that had welled up from the shock, she finally stood back up to leave.
 Storm matched her pace easily, following her as she run away.
-She could only smile as she realized they were still together—and for now, that was enough.
+She could only smile after looking over at him, as she realized they were still together—and for now, that was enough.

 CRACK.
 The sharp sound of glass cracking split the air, sending shivers down the girl's spine.